 In addition to LOVING camp, sports are Brian's true passion!
 When he is not watching sports, Brian is an avid runner who has completed more than 10 half marathons and 1 full marathon.
 Besides his love of anything related to St. Louis Cardinals baseball, he follows the University of Missouri Tigers and is a proud Hoosier, an alum of Indiana University.
 Brian lives in Los Angeles, CA with his wife Courtney.

 Rachel Slaton, Associate Director

 Rachel caught the camp bug in 2003 as a madricha (counselor) at URJ Camp Swig where she experienced her first-ever summer at camp.
 She spent the following three summers at Camp Newman as a Rosh (Unit Head) and then as the Avodah Director.
-After college, Rachel worked at Camp Young Judaea-TX as the Head of Specialists and Area Supervisor for year-round programming where she helped pilot a specialty soccer camp.
+After college and prior to moving to LA for graduate school, Rachel worked at Camp Young Judaea-TX as the Head of Specialists and Area Supervisor for year-round programming where she helped pilot a specialty soccer camp.

 Rachel met her husband, Rich, at Camp Swig and they welcomed their son, Jack, a few weeks after Summer 2018 ended.

 Favorite Sports Team: Los Angeles Lakers & Cal Berkeley Bears